hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-1.md

         .image-container {
             max-width: 300px; /* Set the maximum width for your images */
-            margin-bottom: 20px; /* Add spacing between images and captions */ }
+            margin-bottom: 20px; /* Add spacing between images and captions */
+            font-size: 20px; /* Adjust the value to your preferred font size */ }

         /* Style for images */